giry-dev/mangrove-docs/docs/terms/offer-entailed-price.md

 :::info example

-If a maker has posted an offer with `wants = 1` USDC and `gives = 2` DAI, then the entailed price of that offer is `0.5` - a taker must give `0.5` USDC per DAI received.
+If a maker has posted an offer with `wants = 1` WETH and `gives = 2 925.26` DAI, then the entailed price of that offer is `1/2925.26 = ~0.00034185` wETH per DAI.
+That means that a taker must give `~0.00034185` wETH per DAI received.

 :::